Scrotoplasty: Post-operation

 In general, post-operative hospital stays for people undergoing scrotoplasty range from days to weeks, corresponding to the complexity of the procedure.
-For instance, gender-affirming scrotoplasty, especially when done with other procedures, takes longer to recover than other types of scrotoplasty.

 Usually after the procedure, people may wear a support garment to limit the movement of the surgical sites to limit the risk of complications.
 In addition, a flexible tube for draining urine from the urinary bladder (urinary catheter) is placed and held in place until the genitals heal.
 Swelling of the scrotal areas is normal and can last up to months.

 Individuals with buried penis undergoing a scrotal lift can be discharged on the same day as procedure, and are not allowed to engage in sexual activities for many weeks.
 People can ambulate or must rest in bed during recovery, depending on the surgeon's decision.
 A blood thinner (anticoagulant) is considered for people with risk factors for deep vein thrombosis.

 Complications

 People who are candidates for scrotoplasty need to be educated on the associated risks and complications before the procedure.
 There have been advancements in the surgical techniques.
 However, the risk of recurrent condition still exists.
 In addition, the cosmetic results might not be satisfactory to some people after surgery.
 Another factor to consider is the loss of sensation in the scrotal area due to the nature of the procedure which can involve removal of genital tissues.
 These sensation issues occur because the body's nerve tissue requires time to be reestablished with the body.
 In addition to the loss of sensation, individuals may experience other sensory problems including hypersensitivity and pain.
 Because of this, issues regarding sex and orgasms may arise post-operation, making it difficult to be sexually satisfied.
 Once nerve tissue is reestablished with the body after a few months post-operation, sexual function may return to its full capacity.

 Complications to scrotoplasty among transmasculine individuals primarily deal with testicular implants.
 If they are too big, there is chance that the implants could feel uncomfortable, or be a cause of chronic pain.
 Another complication is that the implant could erode the skin of the scrotum.
 This can cause infection, or an abnormal connection between two body parts (a fistula) where the implant may work its way outside the body.
 People with a history of smoking are at increased risk of infections and prosthetic explantation.

 Other complications are those that are typical for any surgery, such as blood loss or problems with anesthesia.